-During the academic year: 1) work weekdays and some evenings; 2) float through the CRC hours (8:30 a.m. -4:30 p.m.); 3) meet weekly (one-hour) with the Director of Career Services; 4) meet with CAs and the professional career staff on programs; cover shifts (typically two hours) that cannot be covered by CAs; 5) conduct regular hour-long staff meetings/trainings; and 6) conduct a training prior to the start of the academic year.
+During the academic year: 1) work weekdays and some evenings; 2) float through the CRC during office hours (Monday-Friday, 8:30 a.m. - 4:30 p.m.); 3) meet weekly (one-hour) with the Director of Career Services; 4) meet with CAs and the professional career staff on programs; cover shifts that cannot be covered by CAs; 5) conduct regular hour-long staff meetings/trainings; and 6) conduct a training prior to the start of the academic year.

-Contact Person:

-Heidi S. Harlander, Director of Career Services, Mary Hall 10, 363-2724
+Contact Person: Heidi S. Harlander, Experience and Professional Development Office, Mary Hall 10, 363-2724